• Skip to primary navigation

 French pastry shop window

 Oliver Sauvageau is another delicious address on avenue Albin-Gilles in St Rémy.
-This time with over-sized lemon meringue tarts, giant macarons, mille-feuilles and violet Réligieuses: one bite-sized choux puff placed on top of a bigger one and filled with fragranced pastry cream.
+This time with over-sized lemon tarts, giant macarons, mille-feuilles and violet Réligieuses: one bite-sized choux puff placed on top of a bigger one and filled with fragranced pastry cream.

 Try his Couronnes des Rois (traditional Provençal version of la Galette des Rois normally served for Epiphany) made with local candied fruit from their neighbours in St Rémy, Confiserie Lilamand.